 Vsevolod Rozanov, MD, PhD, Country Liaison for Ukraine.
 Born in Odessa, Prof. Rozanov currently is professor of suicidology and behavioral genetics at the chair of clinical psychology of the Institute of Innovative Post-Diploma Education of Odessa National Mechnikov University.
 Prof. Rozanov is a specialist in mental health promotion, a leader of several international projects dedicated to mental health of young and elderly, author of many published articles, chapters and books.
 He is also a leader of the Human Ecological Health NGO and popular lecturer and educator.

 Lynda Smith, Country Liaison for South Africa.
 Lynda Smith is a social entrepreneur, coach, facilitator, networker and writer focusing on the future of retirement for South Africans.
-She runs The Refirement Network, which aims to engage at least 5% of the aging population to take up Encore careers that will respond to social challenges.
+She runs The Refirement Network, which aims to engage at least 5% of the ageing population to take up Encore careers that will respond to social challenges.
 In her personal Refirement career, Ms. Smith is the CEO of a non-profit organization, Brainboosters.
 Ms. Smith has spent 35 years building networks and helping to bring social change through education.
 She also has worked with a global organization called TomorrowToday, helping companies locally and globally to understand and adapt to the disruptive technologies that are changing our world.

 Dieter Zwicky, Country Liaison for Switzerland, lives in Zurich, Switzerland.
 When he was sixteen years old, a trip aboard the Orient Express to Baghdad and back kindled the adventurous spirit which has led him through life ever since.
 After graduating from the EHL hotel school, he set off to San Francisco, where he successfully helped managing a renowned Italian restaurant in North Beach for ten years.
 There he enjoyed the multi-cultural environment and developed an affinity for coaching.
 Back in Zurich, he joined the executive ranks of American Express International and wrapped up that phase with a yearlong trip around the world that reinforced his belief in the power of adventure – to renew, restore, and provide novel experiences that lead to new perspectives.
 Dieter works with those who are looking for greater satisfaction in their post-career years.
 He helps them in a playful way to have their inner child come to life, thus finding a meaningful purpose in their golden years.
 Dieter ultimately supports his clients in fulfilling the dreams on their bucket list.
 To achieve and do all the fun things they have yet to complete in their lives. dreamplanliveit